front-end-intermediate/5-express/readme.md

 };
 ```

-If you delete with `killall` and reload the sample data, it will not include the arrays.
+If you delete with the `killall` endpoint and reload the sample data, it will not include the arrays.

 Add new properties to our Recipe schema.